RobDickinson/supertanker/CONTRIBUTING.md

 ## Container Versioning

-* Your local builds will always be versioned `supertanker:6.0.0`
+* Your local builds will always be versioned `6.1.0` (and this is assumed by build scripts)
-* Public release builds will never use version `6.0.0` by convention
+* Public release numbers use the installed Graylog version and a patch version like this: `6.1.0b1` (for beta 1)
-* This makes it easy to distinguish local and public builds when testing
+* This makes it easy to identify what version of Graylog is bundled, and reduces chance of confusing local and public builds

-## Applying Security Updates

-* Update `container.dockerfile` when new Ubuntu base versions become available
-* Let `apt update` and `apt upgrade` do the heavy lifting
-* Scan the container image prior to release: `trivy image supertanker:6.0.0`

 ## Release Process